U.S. Embassy London, United Kingdom - LND

 Step 1: Register online

-Before your interview, you must register a delivery address for your passport’s return with the embassy’s online service.
+Before your interview, you must register a delivery address with the embassy’s online service.
+This is for your passport’s return.
 Registration is free.
-Click the “Register” button below to register.
+Click the Register button (below) to register.

-If you want to cancel or reschedule your appointment, you will be able to do so after this.
+If you want to cancel or reschedule your interview appointment date, you will be able to do so after you register your account.
+Rescheduling is only possible on a date after your assigned appointment.

 Register >>